Mississippi River Day Canoe Trip

 Lower Route: Hidden Falls to Harriet Island

 Travel, Terrain, Etc...You will be paddling in 24-foot Voyageur canoes, following the river's 3-4 mph current as it winds along the shoreline.
-The voyageur canoes hold 6-10 paddlers.
+The voyageur canoes hold 6-9 paddlers and 1 boat captain.
 They are fast and stable boats, designed specifically for trips on big or moving water.
-Paddling distance is 4-8 miles, depending upon the route we do.
-It is active but not strenuous.
+Paddling distance ranges from 4-8 miles, depending upon the route we do.
+It is active paddle, but not strenuous.

-We provide water and snacks, but you should bring a bag lunch—coolers are provided.
-We will shuttle you back to your car after the trip is over.
+Wilderness Inquiry will provide water and snacks, but you should bring a bag lunch—coolers are provided.
+Wilderness Inquiry provides a shuttle to bring you back to your car after the trip is over.
 Detailed instructions on your route and where to meet will be sent upon confirmation of your participation.

-The trip will start with paddling and safety instruction provided by Wilderness Inquiry guides.
-There will be a trained guide in the stern (back) of each canoe to ensure safety and a fun trip for everyone.
+The trip will start with paddling and safety instruction provided by Wilderness Inquiry staff.
+There will be a trained boat captain in the stern (back) of each canoe to ensure safety and a fun trip for everyone.
 National Park Service Rangers accompany us on selected trips to provide cultural and natural history interpretation.

-Groups consist of 18 to 60 participants, plus Wilderness Inquiry and National Park Service staff and volunteers.
+Groups consist of 30 to 60 participants, plus Wilderness Inquiry and National Park Service staff and volunteers.
 Temperatures can vary greatly throughout the season.
-A suggested clothing list will be sent upon confirmation of your participation in the event.
+A suggested packing list will be sent upon confirmation of your participation in the event.